PoCInnovation/Workshops/software/4.Docker/README.md

 `db` properties:

-- `image`: define which image you'll base the service on
+- `image`: defines which image you'll base the service on
 - `ports`: ports redirection between host and container
 - `environment`: environment variables required to run the image (find them [here](https://hub.docker.com/_/mariadb))
 - `networks`: to allow the app to reach the database